-Frankly, I was exhausted as I probably did not take enough time to have my quiet reenergizing time.
-But not an exhausting, taxing tired, but rather a reflecting, heart convicting, gut punching tired.
+Frankly, I was exhausted as I probably didn’t take enough time to have my quiet reenergizing time.
+But not an exhausting, taxing tired, but rather a reflecting, heart convicting, gut-punching tired.

-I shall get to the point by stating the initial question again.
+I shall get to the point by stating a questions posed at the retreat:

 Is your church one?

-For myself, if I am being completely honest, the answer would be a resounding no.
+For myself, if I’m being completely honest, the answer would be a resounding no.

-As with most of my posts, I often write from the lessons God is teaching me as I am nowhere near perfect, in any way.
+As with most of my posts, I often write from the lessons God is teaching me as I’m nowhere near perfect, in any way.

-I share with you because I know I am not alone, and I pray as you seek to grow your faith in God that you will listen with an open heart and find encouragement in my words.
+I share with you because I know I’m not alone, and I pray as you seek to grow your faith in God that you will listen with an open heart and find encouragement in my words.

 The Hard and Scary Truth:It is a scary prayer to ask God to reveal our weaknesses, as God does answer and the answer is not always what we want to hear.
 Click To Tweet